 To Be More Strategic, You Have to Be Less Tactical

 Sadly, most of the digital strategy gigs you’ll find today are loaded with tactical requirements and duties and are light on strategy.
 That’s where being proactive can help.
 Be sure and ask questions when interviewing for a digital strategist job.
-If the role feels like it’s too tactically driven, take a minute and ask your interviewer to define what digital strategy means to the organization, from a strategic and tactical point of view.
+If the role feels like it’s too tactically driven, take a minute and ask your interviewer to define what digital strategy means to the organization from a strategic and tactical perspective.

 If you can’t get the answers you need, it’s an opportunity for you to decide if the gig is right for you.
 There is a multitude of opportunities out there with exceptional companies with plenty of people who get it.
 There’s no need to settle.
 Knowing the answer to the questions, “What is a digital strategist?” and “What does a digital strategist do?” will help you help others (especially recruiters and hiring managers) clarify what they’re looking for in a new hire.